Magnetic properties of nickel electrodeposited on porous GaN substrates with infiltrated and laminated connectivity: Supplementary Information

 \paragraph*{Section S1.
 GaN growth and Etching\\} Figure S1 shows cross-sectional SEM images of about 1 $\mu$m porous GaN etched at different voltages, of differently doped samples.
 Etching is stronger for higher doping and higher voltages, and the resulting effect is visible to the naked eye, in light reflectance properties.

-Figure S1. a) Cross-sectional SEM image showing etching efficiency increased with voltage; b) top-view SEM image showing increased etching with voltage; c) optical images of samples similar to the ones reported, doped 1.85$\cdot10^{19}$ cm$^{-3}$ and etched at 10 and 12 V. Taken at different angles, the samples reflect light differently, following the different etching.
+Figure S1. a) Cross-sectional SEM image showing that porosity increased with voltage; b) top-view SEM image showing increased etching with voltage; c) optical images of samples similar to the ones reported, doped 1.85$\times10^{19}$ cm$^{-3}$ and etched at 10 and 12 V. The samples reflect light differently, following the different etching.
+These images show the same samples from different angles.

 \paragraph*{Section S2.
 Nickel electrodeposition\\} Calibration depositions were made using ITO coated PET.
 The relation between thickness and deposition voltage was found to be highly non-linear, while it was linear with deposition time.
 This also reflected in magnetization, where the magnetization vs. the total charge passed in the process also showed a linear trend.